percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies the destination directory for the backup.
 If the directory does not exist, :program:`xtrabackup` creates it.
 If the directory does exist and is empty, :program:`xtrabackup` will succeed.
-   :program:`xtrabackup` will not overwrite existing files, however; it will fail with operating system error 17, ``file exists``.
+   :program:`xtrabackup` will not overwrite existing files; however it will fail with operating system error 17, ``file exists``.

    If this option is a relative path, it is interpreted as being relative to